algotradeX/atx-community/projects/SimLabPy/README.md

-Project SimLabPy
+Project SimPyLab
 -------------------------------------------------------------

-**IMPORTANT:** `Following README will act as a PRD for project atx-sim-labpy`
+**IMPORTANT:** `Following README will act as a PRD for project atx-sim-pylab`

 Objective
 -------------------------------------------------------------
-Project SimLabPy will act as an Research and Development zone for following:
+Project SimPyLab will act as an Research and Development zone for following:
 1. Trading strategies
 2. ML algorithms
 3. Simulation logic